elefevre/lost-in-transation/README.md

 -----------------
 If you are interested in contributing an implementation, please provide a Pull Request that introduces a new directory, with a appropriate name, containing a single implementation.

 The implementation should be runnable with minimum efforts.
-Make sure to include some instructions for executing the code.
+Make sure to include instructions for executing the code.

 If the implementation requires libraries or other additional files, please include them, their license permitting.